clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-server.rst

    Figure 4: Clear Linux OS Installer

 The |CL| Installer Main Menu has two tabs: :guilabel:`[R] Required options` and :guilabel:`[A] Advanced options`.
-Navigate between tabs using the arrow these shortcut keys:
+Navigate between tabs using these shortcut keys:

 * :kbd:`Shift+A` for :guilabel:`[A] Advanced options`
 * :kbd:`Shift+R` for :guilabel:`[R] Required options`